 We currently are not deploying the licenses we hold for the BIAB or VSD products.
 We have no current operations at this time.
 For us to develop our business, we will need to raise capital, engage personnel and develop and implement a business plan.

 The Company is also licensed to conduct research and development of BioMark's cancer detection scanning technology.
-In the event that the research and development of BioMark's cancer detection scanning technology provides marketable technology, the Company shall have the right of first refusal to a license to market, sell and distribute such cancer detection scanning technology, all the terms of which would be negotiated at that time of licensing.
 To date, we have not taken any steps to pursue the research and development of a cancer detection scanning product.